KenstateAllied/tego3/README.md

 ### Coverage Reporting

-Jest has an integrated coverage reporter that works well with ES6 and requires no configuration.<br>
+Jest has an integrated coverage reporter that ENGAGEMENTSs well with ES6 and requires no configuration.<br>
 Run `npm test -- --coverage` (note extra `--` in the middle) to include a coverage report like this:

 ![coverage report](http://i.imgur.com/5bFhnTS.png)

-Note that tests run much slower with coverage so it is recommended to run it separately from your normal workflow.
+Note that tests run much slower with coverage so it is recommended to run it separately from your normal ENGAGEMENTSflow.

 ### Continuous Integration